Updated: May 6, 2025

 Frequently Asked Questions about Moving to Lisbon:

 The cost of living in Lisbon is generally low, although prices have been rising in recent years.
 Lisbon has a sublime climate, relaxed pace of life, and bustling tech scene, attracting expats from all walks of life.
-Note that salaries are quite low by Western European standards, so if you are considering moving to Lisbon, it may be better to work remotely for an international company.
+Note that salaries are quite low by Western European standards, so if you are considering moving to Lisbon, Portugal, it may be better to work remotely for an international company.

 Research neighborhoods carefully to ensure you move to a part of the city that feels right for you.
-It can be best to rent a place first and use this as a base to explore neighborhoods that fit your criteria.
-Also, join expat groups to get insights from fellow internationals who have made the same move as you, they will often have invaluable advice.
-Even though most locals will speak English, if you learn Portuguese you will find it easier to integrate into Portuguese life.
+It can be best to rent a place first and use this as a base to explore Lisbon neighborhoods that fit your criteria.

+Yes, Lisbon is a great location to live a great expat life in a vibrant, international city with a historic core.
 Lisbon is a sun-drenched capital, with a lively social scene.
 The city has a relaxed atmosphere, high quality of life, affordable prices, and is one of the safest cities in the world.
-Yes, Lisbon is a great location to live a great expat life in a vibrant, international city with a historic core.

 Moving to Lisbon as an American, you will need to secure a residency permit.
 There are several options to consider, such as the Golden Visa, D7 Visa, and Digital Nomad Visa.